By A.P. 2-03-2020

 The future of Native Americans primarily depends on themselves, their spiritual energy, their creative power, and their Indigenous consciousness.
 Nature is the foundation of the life of the Indigenous people while spiritual cultures are the structure of their being.
 Preserving cultures is as natural and necessary as preserving nature.
 Therefore, through this project, nature and the spiritual cultures of the Native American people will be elevated to an unprecedented level and presented in the light of the Native American Spirit.

 We seek the blessings, participation, and support of this project from the leaders of all the Native American tribes.

 In 2009, the rudimentary presentation of the idea of this project was published in “Indian Country Today”.
 It has undergone continuous changes since then, and is now ready to move on to the next step.
 We look forward to your support.

-Director of Philosophical Concepts: Paul Poloz
+Director of the project concept & architectural design: Paul Poloz